dol9hinn/dol9hinn/README.md

 ---

 im a very heavy dol9hin kin,
-i deeply see myself in her and also relate to her very much. any hate or negative talking about her feels personal to me. thats all ;)
+i deeply see myself in her character and also relate to her character very much. any hate or negative talking about her feels personal to me. thats all ;)

 </details>